 Therefore, the current HEVC specification does not allow to carry alpha planes and depth pictures as well as the related metadata in a single layer bitstream.

 This contribution aims thus at addressing the need of split rendering services by enabling the carriage of depth maps and alpha maps as HEVC single-layer bitstreams.

+Version 2 refines the proposed new code points in Table E.5.

+Version 3 contains the following changes :

+Removal of the option to define new SEI messages for alpha and depth for single layer case

+Refinement of the HEVC alpaha and depth SEI messages semantics regarding auxiliary picture and primary picture concepts.

+Removal of the constraints on depth_representation_type, d_min_flag and d_max_flag values for the case when the depth SEI message is present in a single layer bitstream.
+Instead a sentence id added to allow a ViewId for the disparity_ref_view_id value which is not present in the current CVS.

+Updating the CICP signalling in Table E.3 and Table E.5 based on JVET-AG308

 Use case: multi-stream HEVC-based split rendering